flagship-io/flagship-nginx-module/README.md

 At the web server level, this allows to determine which feature will be utilized by each visitor using Go wrapper for C, so that we can perform feature management in web sever level.
 As a result, the server can respond with a cached version of the proper variation using table key/value provided by nginx, allowing regular caching schemes to function normally.

-In brief, we introduce web experimentation at the web server level with these new modules.
+In brief, we introduce web experimentation at the web server level with this new module.
 This is a new level that sits in between the front-end and the nginx web server.

 ## Usage